mooohh/End-to-End-Big-Data-Engineering-Project-with-Azure/README.md

 2. ETL System — We are getting data in raw format, transforming this data into the proper format
 3. Data lake — We will be getting data from multiple sources so we need centralized repo to store them
 4. Scalability — As the size of our data increases, we need to make sure our system scales with it
-5. Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS
+5. Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use Azure
 6. Reporting — Build a dashboard to get answers to the question we asked earlier

 ## Services we will be using